xa4ax2000/MazeSolver/README.md

 test cases and solve mazes.
 For more information regarding Daedalus and its usage, plase go to their site as I had posted above.

+Log4j2 API was added to the application project.
+It will be used to help log/debug portions of the project.
+For further information, you could see the comments inside of the java classes.

+Topics Include:
+I/O-->
+  1. Browsing Directory for PNG file as well as selecting folder for solution output ([ ])
+  2. Parsing PNG image (Have to research an API that is capable of reading PNG pixels [ ]) Swing GUI
+Logging-->
+  1. Using Apache Logging Log4j2 API (Manually imported; however, you could also use a Maven dependency)
+  2. FileAppender handling level DEBUG+ and ConsoleAppender handling level INFO+ (To be implemented [ ]) RegEx-->
+  1. Possibility of incorporating RegEx to "check" filepath format ([ ]) OOP Concepts -->
+  1. Proper Inheritance/Polymorphism (IS-A relationship established as well as usage of overriding -- dynamic polymorphism)
+    a.
+Maze Abstract Class with RectMaze Child Class, CircMaze Child Class.... ([ ])
+    b.
+MazeScan Abstract Class with RectScanner Child Class, CircScanner Child Class....([ ])
+  2. Proper Encapsulation
+    a.
+Utilizing the 'PRIVATE' access modifier to prevent access from outside classes
+    b.
+Incorporating Getters and Setters
+  3. Proper Abstraction
+    a.
+Hiding Implementation details
+Event Handling -->
+  1. Utilizing Listeners to handle events such as a user 'clicking a button'.

 If you have any questions or regards feel free to contact me via e-mail.

 This README.txt will be updated as the project continues...